nikolayhg/notes/mindtools.md

 * Method criteria: simple, limits you.
 * Prioritize tomorrow
 * Do the most important thing first each day.
+* **Scalable priorization** - make scales for the factor you want to prioritize.
+Measure, prioritize the time spend on each scale
+  * e.g. if you measure money, then measure and prioritize time spent that generates you $10/h, $100/h, $1000/h, $10000/h.

 ## Reduce Decision Fatigue